Bi-Lipshitz Embedding of Ultrametric Cantor Sets into Euclidean Spaces: Sturmian Sequences

 For any Sturmian sequence $x$ of type $1$, there is a Sturmian sequence $x'$ such that either $x = \sigma_1(x')$ or $x = T \sigma_1 (x')$. \end{proposi}

-Note $\Phi$ this re-coding map $x \mapsto x'$.
+Let $\Phi$ denote the recoding map $x \mapsto x'$.
 It is worth noting that if $x,y$ are two elements of the same Sturmian subshift, then $\Phi(x)$ and $\Phi(y)$ belong to the same subshift.
 Non-periodicity of Sturmian sequences implies that for any Sturmian sequence $y$ of type $0$ (resp.\ $1$), there is a $k$ such that $\Phi^k(y)$ is of type $1$ (resp.\ $0$).

-\begin{defini} Let $x$ be a Sturmian sequence, and $(\Phi^n(x))_{n \in \NM}$ be the sequence of re-coded Sturmian sequences.
+\begin{defini} Let $x$ be a Sturmian sequence, and $(\Phi^n(x))_{n \in \NM}$ be the sequence of recoded Sturmian sequences.
 By definition, for all $n$,

 are in the same orbit as $x$.
 All the $b_n$ are positive, except maybe $b_0 = 0$.
 The sequence $(b_n)_{n \in \NM}$ is called the \emph{multiplicative coding} of the Sturmian sequence $x$. \end{defini}